Demo request skip to content

 Now more than ever, the healthcare sector is tasked with delivering high-quality care, the moment it’s needed, at enormous scale.
 As one of the largest acute care providers in the United States, Vituity is committed to meeting that standard for the 6.5 million patients it serves each year.
 A partnership of nearly 5,000 physicians leads and owns Vituity, all of whom depend on advanced technology to combat the current global health crisis.

 This reliance on technology means that supporting patients and supporting physicians are deeply related challenges, because when something breaks, both patients and physicians are left waiting for help.
-Vituity’s CIO Amith Nair realized that automation had become a necessity to provide employee service — that is, to eliminate disruptions for physicians — in real time.
+Vituity’s CIO Amith Nair realized that automation had become a necessity to eliminate disruptions for physicians — in real time.

 In April 2020, Vituity deployed the Moveworks bot, which its physicians know as Otto.
 Otto is an AI-powered chatbot that lives on Microsoft Teams, Vituity’s messaging platform.
 The bot has completely transformed how physicians get help: rather than waiting days, they now get answers in seconds.